metio/seb/content/topic/emacs-systemd.md

 WantedBy=default.target
 ```

-Enable it with `systemctl --user enable emacs@user` and define the following aliases:
+Enable it with `systemctl --user enable emacs@user` and define any number of aliases to make connecting to the emacs daemon easier:

 ```shell script
 alias e='emacsclient --tty --socket-name=user'